Main Content

 To understand Corona del Mar beyond the shoreline, start on the Pacific Coast Highway.
 This is the village’s main street, lined with restaurants, cafes, and shops that locals return to week after week.
 Zinc Cafe & Bar, Rose Bakery Cafe, and Five Crowns have become neighborhood favorites, joined by a steady rotation of new spots that keep things fresh.

-Corona del Mar comes to life when the calendar brings its biggest gatherings into the streets.
+Corona del Mar also comes to life through its community events.
 The Corona del Mar Christmas Walk turns the village into a festive street fair each December, while the CdM Scenic 5k draws runners and families every June.
 Even music has its stage here, with the Baroque Music Festival hosting summer performances at Sherman Library & Gardens.

-But life in Corona del Mar isn't limited to its village core.
+Life in Corona del Mar is not limited to its village core.
 Fashion Island, Balboa Island, and Newport Harbor add upscale retail, waterfront dining, and private boating to the everyday mix.
-For even more exclusivity, private membership clubs— Newport Beach Country Club, the Balboa Bay Club, and several other top-tier yacht clubs—offer access to elite sport and social circles just minutes from home.
+For even more exclusivity, private membership clubs—Newport Beach Country Club, the Balboa Bay Club, and several other top-tier yacht clubs—offer access to elite sport and social circles just minutes from home.

 Access that keeps you connected